Please Note: We may receive commissions on purchases made from our chosen links.

 When I originally wrote this article, I was working on my site Viral Believer.
 So I geared the article towards using church media graphics to use on social media like Facebook.
-However the information is just as valid for things like worship slides, announcements, website images, or just about anything you would use church media graphics for.
+However, the information is just as valid for things like worship slides, announcements, website images, or just about anything you would use church media graphics for.

-Using Church Media Grapics
+Using Church Media Graphics

-My goal is to help you share your faith in ways that is authentic to who you are, and with methods that will influence our culture.
-Instead of just sharing somebody else's expression of faith, you will learn how you can do it yourself and share the things that God is doing in your life.
+My goal is to help you share your faith in ways that are authentic to who you are, and with methods that will influence our culture.
+Instead of just sharing somebody else’s expression of faith, you will learn how you can do it yourself and share the things that God is doing in your life.

 If you are a Christian blogger or webmaster, or a pastor or church leader like myself, then hopefully what I share with you will help you build your presence on social media for your blog, website, or church’s social media accounts.

 I have had numerous Christian pictures that I have made that have had tens and even hundreds of thousands of shares.
-Each time that happens I have seen a boost in followers on my Twitter, (Yes you can post pictures on Twitter) Facebook, and now I am seeing good results on Pinterest.
+Each time that happens I have seen a boost in followers on my Twitter, (Yes you can post pictures on Twitter) Facebook, and now I see good results on Pinterest.

 For those of you that have just discovered this article through search or have never heard of me, my current Facebook following is 155,000 or more, Twitter is somewhere around 8,000 followers and in 1 month that I have been actively using Pinterest I have grown my followers from just over 500 to over a thousand.